PaloAltoNetworks/learn-prisma-cloud-automation/compute/custom-defender-images/README.md

 A tutorial and sample code to help automate and enforce deployments of Prisma Cloud Defenders.

 ### Why?
+- After building a base image, it can be deployed infinite number of times, avoiding having to run deployment scripts after deployment.
 - Automated and simplified security is stronger security.
 - Defenders PROTECT your applications.
 Whereby agentless scanning offers no protection, only visibility of issues.
 - Using Prisma Cloud Defender base images significantly eases and strengthens the security of your applications being deployed in cloud-native environments.